Jhunjhunu railway station

+About

-Jhunjhunu railway station (station code: JJN) is a railway station located in the Jhunjhunu district of Rajasthan, India.
-Consisting of three platforms, passenger trains including express routes and one premium train (Duronto) stop here.
+Jhunjhunu railway station (station code: JJN) is an Indian Railways-operated station in the Jhunjhunu district of Rajasthan, for passenger trains on the Sikar-Loharu Line.
+Consisting of three platforms, both express routes and one premium train (Duronto) arrive and depart from here.

 In 2019-20, the station underwent redevelopment at the cost of Rs.
-41 lakhs, with the inclusion of various passenger-friendly facilities and infrastructural upgrade.
+41 lakhs, with the inclusion of various passenger-friendly facilities and infrastructural upgrades.
 It is a part of the North Western Railway (NWR) zone of the Indian Railways.